 People also believe that rebuys can damage the competitive nature of the tournament and should be banned.
 Some participants suggested single rebuys in the main event, but the WSOP has not yet approved it for the reasons mentioned above.

 Can I Rebuy the Registration for Other Events in the WSOP?

 Although the WSOP main event does not allow rebuys, there are other side events in the WSOP that do allow rebuys.
 However, certain rules must be kept in mind.

-A structure sheet is provided by the WSOP (look at the RE-ENTRY column), which names all the events that allow rebuys.
+A structure sheet is provided by the WSOP (link is updated for 2023, look at the RE-ENTRY column), which names all the events that allow rebuys.
 To re-enter an event, the participants need to register again for that particular event through the procedure mentioned above.